SkroxiousDM/SkroxiousDM/docs/7.House_rules/Skill_Proficiency.md

 ## SPECIALISATION
 Specialization grants both *expertise* and a "reliable talent" feature in which your die roll is always replaced by your character level if the roll is lower.
 Specialization can be obtained in skills, and tools.

-# Skill Proficiency Increase
+# Skill Advancement
-At 4th level, you can choose a skill to develop.
+At levels 3, 5, 8, and 10, characters can choose one weapon, tool, language or skill.
 * If you lack proficiency in that skill, you gain proficiency.
 * If you have proficiency but lack expertise in that skill, you gain expertise.
 * If you lack expertise in that skill but lack specialization, you gain specialization.
+This gradual increase of skills will make characters slightly more powerful, but it also allows for a better customization and shows character growth.

 # Skill Proficiency bonuses